 - Soliciting feedback through surveys or focus groups can provide insights into their concerns and preferences, leading to a more inclusive and accepted policy.

-- Consider creating internal ambassadors or RTO committees comprising employees from diverse roles or departments, thus increasing representation and buy-in.
+- Consider creating internal ambassadors or Return-to-Office committees comprising employees from diverse roles or departments, thus increasing representation and buy-in.

 3. Implement a Phased Approach